JonDevOps/w3Develops/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/w3develops/w3develops/issues) here on GitHub.
+For security reporting please [read the SECURITY section](https://github.com/w3develops/w3Develops/blob/main/SECURITY.md)

 ## About